jlbali/typescript_node_react_crud/README.md

 - Develop a TodoApp, starting from server.
 Using Sequelize and maybe Mongoose/MongoDB.
+No authentication, complete an entire CRUD line using server code and React/Redux.